-Modern East Asia
+HIST 341 Modern East Asia

-A survey of East Asia history since 1800, with a special emphasis on the political and cultural history of China, Japan, and the Koreas.
-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+A survey of East Asian history since 1800, with special emphasis on the political and cultural history of China, Japan and the Koreas.
+Prerequisites: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (H) (C)